• Skip to primary navigation

 Can I make it ahead of time?

 Yes!
 This recipe is great for making ahead of time.
-You can prepare the bread pudding and then cover it and place it in the fridge for up to 24 hours before baking it.
+You can prepare the bread pudding, cover it, and refrigerate it for up to 24 hours before baking.
 You can also prepare the sauce up to 3 days ahead.
-Store it in the fridge in a jar or sealed container and then warm it on the stove with a splash of more cream before serving.
+Store it in the fridge in a jar or sealed container, then warm it on the stove with a splash of additional cream before serving.

 How long do leftovers last?

-Store any leftover bread pudding in an airtight container in the refrigerator for up to 3 days.
+Store any leftover bread pudding in a covered container in the refrigerator for up to 3 days.

 How do I know when it’s done cooking?